Skip to main content

 port = 22

-Different names are considered as different virtual filesystems, even if they are configured with the same provider and exactly the same parameters.
+Different scheme-and-domain combos are considered as different virtual filesystems, even if they are configured with exactly the same parameters.

 Usage

-Once registered, you can access them by the combination of provider type and name, for example, to start Yazi with the SFTP service my-server as the working directory:
+Once registered, you can access them by the combination of scheme://domain, for example, to start Yazi with the SFTP service my-server as the working directory:

 yazi sftp://my-server

-You can also reference them from Yazi's built-in commands, for example the cd command:
+You can also reference them from Yazi's built-in actions in keymap.toml, for example the cd action:

 [[mgr.prepend_keymap]]